Tinkerforge/doc/en/source/FAQ.rst

 Bricks need a driver installation on older Windows versions to work properly.
 Please see :ref:`here <brickd_install_windows_driver>`.

+**Renesas/NEC USB 3.0 controller with old driver**:

+If your Brick is connected to a Renesas/NEC USB 3.0 controller (µPD720200) ensure that you have at least driver version 2.1.16 installed for this controller.
+Older driver versions have a bug that hinders brickd from seeing Bricks connected to such an USB controller.

 An Extension does not show up in the Brick Viewer
 -------------------------------------------------